 Although other oligonucleotide therapeutics have received regulatory approval, ours is a novel approach to oligonucleotide therapy.
 As a result, there is uncertainty as to the safety profile of our product candidates compared to more well-established classes of therapies, or oligonucleotide therapeutics on their own.
-Moreover, there have been only a limited number of clinical trials involving the use of conjugated oligonucleotide therapeutics and only one ongoing trial involving the proprietary technology used in our EDO platform.
+Moreover, there have been only a limited number of clinical trials involving the use of peptide conjugated oligonucleotide therapeutics and only one completed trial involving the proprietary technology used in our EDO platform.

-Results of our current and planned clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
+Despite the outcome of our successful Phase 1 clinical trial of PGN-EDO51, results of our planned clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics than previously anticipated.
 If any product candidates we develop are associated with serious adverse events, undesirable side effects or unexpected characteristics, we may need to abandon their development or limit development to certain uses or subpopulations in which the serious adverse events, undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective, any of which would have a material adverse effect on our business, financial condition, results of operations and prospects.
 In addition, regulatory authorities may draw different conclusions, require additional testing to confirm these determinations, require more restrictive labeling or deny regulatory approval of the product candidate.
 Many product candidates that initially showed promise in early-stage testing have later been found to cause side effects that prevented further clinical development of the product candidates.